swish-climate-impact-assessment/swish-climate-impact-assessment.github.com/about.md

 The SWISH project has [a second website devoted to the high level description](http://swish-climate-impact-assessment.blogspot.com.au/).
 From that site users can explore the scope of the project.

+SWISH is released under [the GPL license](http://www.opensource.org/licenses/gpl-license.php)

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 # Documentation